-4.1.1 Due to the absence of the Coordinator of the Sub-Group on IOS (SG-IOS) at the meeting, all the Theme Leaders in the specific areas attending the meeting presented their own reports as augmentation information.
-In addition, all participants (core members of the Working Group and the invited experts) presented their contributions.
+4.1.1 Due to the absence of the Coordinator of the Subgroup on IOS (SG-IOS) at the meeting, all the Theme Leaders in the specific areas attending the session presented their own reports as augmentation information.
+In addition, all participants (Core members of the Working Group and the invited experts) presented their contributions.
 The summary of all these reports is as follows.